i582/phpstats/README.md

 `/exit` — shutdown of the server.

-`/analyzeStats` — Get the current analysis state.
+`/analyzeStats` — get the current analysis state.

 ## License